Randy Byers

-Randell Parker Byers (born October 2, 1964) is a former Major League Baseball left fielder who played for two seasons.
+Randell Parker Byers (born October 2, 1964) is an American former Major League Baseball left fielder who played for two seasons.
 He played for the San Diego Padres for ten games during the 1987 San Diego Padres season and 11 games during the 1988 San Diego Padres season.

 Born in Bridgeton, New Jersey, Byers played prep baseball at Cumberland Regional High School.